Dried Peppermint Guide: Selection, Storage & Health Benefits

 Homemade Peppermint Sugar

-Buying Guide: How to Choose the Best Dried Peppermint
+Buying Guide: How to Choose Quality Dried Peppermint

 Not all dried peppermint is created equal.
-Here’s how to pick the best quality product for your needs:
+Follow these guidelines to select the best product:

-• Color: Look for vibrant green leaves — dull or brownish color means age or poor drying process.
+• Color: Look for vibrant green leaves — dull or brownish color indicates age or poor drying process.

 • Smell: The aroma should be strong and fresh, not musty or stale.

-• Leaf Integrity: Whole leaves tend to retain flavor better than broken bits or powder.
+• Leaf Integrity: Whole leaves retain flavor better than broken bits or powder.

 • Source: Organic options are preferred to avoid pesticides and ensure purity.